Castel Sant'Angelo

 Today the castle is a museum, and you enter through Hadrian's tomb itself to climb the original, 2nd-century brick-walled spiraling ramp.
 The ramp becomes a stair and then a catwalk as it passes through the travertine pocket of Hadrian's burial chamber.

 The castle is slowly being transformed into a space for temporary exhibitions, so the layout is a bit muddled as they move the old, more permanent exhibits around.
-There are lots of good views of the Tiber and the statue-lined Ponte Sant'Angelo from the ramparts.

 Sunset Views

-One nice thing about the Castel Sant'Angelo is that it remains open pretty late—to 10pm most night, 8pm on Sundays—making it a great place to save for the end of the day, and to take in the sunset over the Tiber River and the city of Rome from the ramparts.
+One nice thing about the Castel Sant'Angelo is that it remains open pretty late—to 10pm most nights, 8pm on Sundays—making it a great place to save for the end of the day, and to take in the sunset over the Tiber River and the city of Rome from the ramparts.

 The eclectic collections tucked away in rooms throughout the complex range from an AD 2nd-century bust of Hadrian and 16th-century ceiling frescoes of the emperor's exploits to majolica dating back to the 1300s, a 17th-century painting of a Bacchanale by Poussin, stacks of stone cannonballs, and even an enormous wooden crossbow that fired javelins.